 - D. Shift Differential - 1.
 When a department has more than one shift, employees who work on a shift that begins between 2 p.m. and 1 a.m. shall receive at least \$1 per hour in addition to their hourly rate of pay for all hours compensated. - a.
 Employees who work four (4) hours or more into a qualifying shift shall receive the appropriate shift differential for all hours worked in the additional shift. - b.
 Employees who fail to work a qualifying shift, even though regularly assigned to it, by reason of leave without pay are not eligible to claim the shift differential for such shift.
 Payment of shift differential is authorized for employees who are permanently assigned to a qualifying shift while on approved leave with pay.
 Such payment of shift differential will cease, however, after ten (10) workdays of continuous paid leave for which there had been a shift differential payment. - E. Pay Following Reinstatement

-USM Policy VII-9.60 Policy on Salary Upon Reinstatement (approved by the Board of Regents June 9, 1995) shall be followed.
+USM Policy VII-9.61 Policy on Salary Upon Reemployment and Reinstatement (approved by the Board of Regents June 9, 1995) shall be followed and is subject to all the terms and conditions therein.

 F. Hazardous Duty Pay